tanant/prioqueue-demo/readme.md

 0 is considered *low* priority and 10 is considered high (to be executed first)

 ## Design notes

+### Scope
+PrioQueue is only really concerned with priority insertion, there is no sane/safing done around the command, it's taken as a simple string that the client can use as storage.
+Possible improvement would be a lookahead function so a client can check what the next command is and validate it could be done before a pop as there's no capability for a push-back, once popped a command can never be-reinserted in it's old position which could be an issue.

 ### Priority mangling
 For the PrioQueue we'll be trying to operate in a safe method expecting this to be something that's directly behind an artist frontend so it'll try conform priority inputs as much as possible (because an artist might try crank prio to 11, or split the difference between 5 and 6).